aditya3322/web-crawler/README.md

 ## Overview

-Web crawler utility provide an async web crawling over a given URL.
+Web crawler commandline utility provide an async web crawling over a given URL.
 There are below input parameter required:
 * URL : URL on which web crawling going to done
 * domain : As page can have multiple other source urls so just serach to the given domain
 * depth : number of recursion with url